 I’m really loving this little quilt.
 The piecing was done fairly quickly a few months back when we were packing and getting ready to move.
 I used fabrics that weren’t packed away yet, and this is the improv I came up with.
 I particularly love the quilting on this, I just made a flower and echoed it adding more flowers here and there.

 I used some super nice fabric for the back that my friend Rachel gave me a while back ~ it’s so soft and luxurious… makes the quilt super special.

 In fact, Rachel has been an inspiration to me ever since I started going to PMQG meetings.
-She has been there every time I needed help with quilting… and even in some social settings.
 She recently wrote a bit for “Quilting Happiness” that wasn’t included in the book, but is published here.
-It was such an inspirational piece about volunteering in a women’s correctional facility, the difficulties these women face, and how quilting helped her bridge a major communication gap with them.
+It was such an inspirational piece about volunteering in a women’s correctional facility.
 I highly recommend reading it.
 Now I understand why she has always had such patience with me, she’s had practice!!

 I want to donate my new little quilt!
 It will be a first for me… I usually make quilts as gifts for friends and family, or just for myself.
 I’ve never made one to give away to a charity before.
-(I know, I know… I should have been donating quilts already) Anyway, I want to give it to a family shelter because I was given a quilt many years ago when I was pregnant and staying in a shelter, and it really meant a lot to me… and to my daughter.
+(I know, I know… I should have been donating quilts already).
+Anyway, I want to give it to a family shelter.
+Mostly because I was given a quilt many years ago when I was pregnant and staying in a shelter.
+And it really meant a lot to me… and to my daughter.

 There are some holes, and the binding is worn completely through, it’s only string tied… but I’ve loved this quilt, and still do.
 I hope the one I made will be just as loved by someone who needs it as much as I did!
 As Rachel always says: Quilters Rock!